Sibiu, Romania Things To Do, See and Eat by JetSettingFools.com

 Built in the 12th century, the Council Tower stands on both the Great Square and the Small Square.
 The short passageway that runs underneath it connects the two spaces.

-The tower has had a vast number of uses through the years – it served as a defensive gate, the city hall building, a wheat granary, a fire tower and an exhibition space.
-Today, for just a few Lei, visitors can climb the stairs 7-stories to the viewpoint.
+The tower has been a defensive gate, the city hall building, a wheat granary, a fire tower and an exhibition space.
+Today, you can climb the stairs 7-stories to the viewpoint.

 #7 See the Piata Mica